6c0-o/CustomTeleport/README.md

-A noob plugin to set spawn/hub according to the world (Just to get back into the java)
+A noob plugin to set spawn/hub according to the world (Just to get back into java)

 ## Commands
 - `spawn` - "A spawn command"